NyxxxysWX/My-Dotfiles-I-dont-own-all-assets-/README.md

 https://github.com/jade-tam/dotfiles
 This repo contains all of what I just explained above + how to install zsh.
 Do not install powertools like it says in that repo it is not what I use.
+When you go to use the chezmoi tool, follow the setup for 'wasabi'